Web meeting: Get the best video and web conferencing software for your business

-In an audio conference, you usually have the option to join via your meeting app, a web browser link, a dial-in code, or even a specific code for certain conferencing devices.
+In an IP-based audio conference, you usually have the option to join via your meeting app, a web browser link, a dial-in code, or even a specific code for certain conferencing devices.

 Once in the audio conference, the host can choose to record the call, and guests can mute themselves when they aren’t speaking.

 Video conferencing takes a web meeting to the next level.
 In a video conference meeting, the host and guests can choose to turn on video to take advantage of the benefits of face-to-face communication.